Incorporating a variety of sensory play ideas in the early years classroom provides a fantastic invitation to play (and learn) for your students.

 Here are some flashcards or alphabet teaching resources:

-A great matching activity to consolidate your students' knowledge of the alphabet, letters and sounds.
+A fun match-up activity to help teach children the alphabet, letters and sounds.

 Seasons Discovery Experience